 We often talk about huge conferences organized by big companies but small local conferences are nice too.
-I live in Bordeaux where the BDX I/0 conference takes place, I have attended it a couple of times and I can only recommend it.
-Speakers are good, talks interesting, and it's in my city: no plane or train to take to go there.
-Unfortunately there are almost no talks about .NET or Azure at BDX I/O but that means it is the opportunity for me step out my comfort zone and learn about other technologies.
+I live in Bordeaux where the BDX I/0 conference](https://www.bdxio.fr/) takes place, I have attended it a couple of times and I can only recommend it.
+The speakers are good, talks are interesting, and it's in my city: no plane or train to take to go there.
+Unfortunately, there are almost no talks about .NET or Azure at BDX I/O but that means it is the opportunity for me to step out of my comfort zone and learn about other technologies.
 It is also a place to see former colleagues and acquaintances, IT is a small world especially in Bordeaux.
 I am speaking about Bordeaux because it is where I live but there is likely a developer conference that takes place in your town so do not hesitate to attend it.

-Under the current circumstances with the pandemic, a lot of tech conferences have been cancelled but many have also gone virtual like Microsoft events.
+Under the current circumstances with the pandemic, a lot of tech conferences have been canceled but many have also gone virtual like Microsoft events.
 Companies had to reinvent their events that went online and it brought interesting things like more inclusivity.
-So even if it will not replace face to face interaction, attending virtual conferences is a good way to interact with the community.
+So even if it will not replace face-to-face interaction, attending virtual conferences is a good way to interact with the community.